your cart

 Soju

-Soju is another alcohol where rice is the main ingredient, and has been distilled in Korea for thousands of years.
+Soju is another alcohol where rice is the main ingredient and has been distilled in Korea for thousands of years.
 It is often drunk during meals as it doesn’t have an overpowering taste, rather, it is neutral and clears the pallet, making it a great alternative to vodka.

 In Korea, there are strict rituals around how the drink is consumed.
 There are rules of how to open the bottle, how it should be poured, who pours it and which member of the party tells you when you can drink it.
 Soju can be drunk neat or mixed into cocktails; a popular mix throughout the country is to have a shot of Soju, added to beer.